ibexa/documentation-developer/docs/upgrading/4_9_upgrade_other.md

 ## Commands

 The `ContainerAwareCommand` class is not available in Symfony 5.
-Therefore, ff your custom commands use `Symfony\Bundle\FrameworkBundle\Command\ContainerAwareCommand` as a base class, you must rewrite them to use `Symfony\Component\Console\Command\Command` instead.
+Therefore, if your custom commands use `Symfony\Bundle\FrameworkBundle\Command\ContainerAwareCommand` as a base class, you must rewrite them to use `Symfony\Component\Console\Command\Command` instead.

 ## Permissions